konstantinosalatzas/bdn2csv/README.md

 bdn2csv is a Python parser that converts SAS Business Data Network (BDN) XML Export file to CSV Import file

-As the SAS Business Data Network (BDN) can be:
+As the SAS BDN can be:
 * imported from XML or CSV file but
 * exported only to XML file,